LuisDeAnda17/concept_backend/design/concepts/API/apiImplementation.md

   "error": "string"
 }
 ```
 ---

-### POST /api/BrontoBoard/_getClassesForBrontoBoard
+### POST /api/BrontoBoard/getClassesForBrontoBoard

-**Description:** Returns an array of classes for the given BrontoBoard.
+**Description:** Retrieves all classes for a given BrontoBoard.

 **Requirements:**
-- None explicitly stated, implies BrontoBoard ID is valid.
+- N/A

 **Effects:**
 - Returns an array of classes for the given BrontoBoard.